Code-Institute-Submissions/Milestone-Project-47/README.md

 An issue that appeared in testing was that the 'Back to Top' button was interfering with other icons and buttons on mobile phone screens and was taking too much room on the screen so I have hidden it on mobile phone screens so it won't intefer with the sections.
 Another issue was the captions in the carousel as on smaller screens like tablets and mobile phones this information was taking too much room and covering the images so the user would not be able to see them, to fix this I have had the information not appear on screen sizes tablets or small so the user will have a clear view of the image and only the name of the city in the captions.

+When the site was published on github pages it wouldn't allow the maps and functions to work, this was becuase http address was not added to the API key to allow it to render the map, after it was added to the API key the map worked.
+Another issue was the carousel images were not appearing, this was becuase the img source had a slash at the begin which stopped github pages from deploying them, after this was removed the images now appear.

 ### Deployment

-When deploying this site the published version wouldn't allow the maps and functions to work, this was becuase http address was not added to the API key to allow it to render the map, after it was added to the API key the map worked.
-Another issue was the carousel images were not appearing, this was becuase the img source had a slash at the begin which stopped github pages from deploying them, after this was removed the images now appear.
+This site was made using Gitpod, it was used for version control and commits and then pushed to a repository in Github.

+##### Run Code Locally
+To run locally, you can clone this respository directly in the terminal of the environment you are using for code editing type: git clone [VisitMorocco](https://github.com/WHusssain937/Milestone-Project-2).
+To cut ties with this GitHub repository, type git remote rm origin into the terminal.

+##### Creating Your Own API keys
+To use this code, you will need to optain your own API key, this can easily be done by following this link [Google Maps Api](https://developers.google.com/maps/documentation/javascript/get-api-key).
+After you have your Api key, just go into the index.html file and optain the Google Maps Api script tag and replace the Api key with your one.

+##### Connecting To EmaiLJS
+If you would like to use this code, then you will need to make your own EmaiLJS account and follow these instructions to set up [EmailJS Tutorial](https://www.emailjs.com/docs/tutorial/overview/).
+You will also need to make sure to allow your google account to accept emails from less secure apps such as Gitpod, as this was an issue I had.
+Follow this link to allow[Less Secure Apps Help](https://support.google.com/accounts/answer/6010255?hl=en).

 ### Credits